Saco police cruiser crashes into car on way to assault call

 SACO, Maine — Maine police officials say a police officer responding to a suspected assault over the weekend crashed into another vehicle.

-Saco police say call about the assault came Saturday evening when someone reported that two or three men were beating a third man with a baseball bat.
+Saco police say the call about the assault came Saturday evening when someone reported that two or three men were beating a third man with a baseball bat.
 The Portland Press Herald reports a responding police cruiser was travelling west when the officer crashed into another vehicle, sending both off the roadway.

 Both the police officer and the driver of the other vehicle were checked out for injuries.
 The Gorham Police Department is investigating the cruiser crash.